Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 "I feel like he's always workshopping ideas.
 It’s a very exciting collaborative process, but one in which you kind of have to jump into and be taken on the ride.
 Just when you've sort of figured something out, you're like, ‘Oh, well, let's try this,’ or ‘Let's try and make this even better.’
 [Peele and fellow producer, Ian Cooper are] always trying to get better, and they’re always coming in with other ideas ...
 I would present certain strong ideas and then they would sort of move on.
 And then sometimes, they’d come back around to what I had thought, or sometimes, they’d be completely disagreed with.
 It was a brilliant costume carousel."

-Don't be surprised if this year's most popular Halloween costume turns out to be the ostentatious get-up of Ricky "Jupe" Park (Steven Yeun), a former child star and current operator of the cheesy Jupiter's Claim theme park, who foolishly believes he can exploit the alien being for profit on a weekly basis.
+The ostentatious get-up of Ricky "Jupe" Park (Steven Yeun), a former child star and current operator of the cheesy Jupiter's Claim theme park, who foolishly believes he can exploit the alien being for profit on a weekly basis, made for one of the most iconic looks.
 According to Bovaird, The Goonies star Corey Feldman was considered for the part at one point before Yeun's casting.
 While Peele originally wanted Jupe to "play it down," Bovaird talked him into the idea of using "really loud colors" that represented the thematic hollowness of pageantry.